 On slopes above the Yonne river valley 15 km from Chablis, a handful of winemakers are growing Pinot Noir at the northernmost limit of its possibility.
 While Chablis, of course, is famous and white, Irancy has always been red and has always lived in the shadow of the more famous red Burgundies to the south.
 But since Irancy officially earned its ‘village’ appellation in 1999, something remarkable has happened.
-Irancy has found its ‘terroir, and it’s an exciting expression of Pinot Noir, not some pale imitation of a big-name Cotes de Nuits.
+Irancy has found its ‘terroir, and it’s an exciting expression of Pinot Noir; it represents an affordable and worthy alternative to big-name wines of the Côte de Nuits, not some pale imitation.
+Interestingly, the AOC was granted for red wines made from Pinot Noir, with a permitted addition of 10% Cesar grape – dark and tannic, it’s used to bring color and a little backbone to Pinot Noir when needed, and has been grown in these vineyards for over 2000 years.

 ON THE BORDER